Mar-Issah/alx-system_engineering-devops/0x15-api/README.md

 ## General

-- What Bash scripting should not be used for
+- What Bash scripting should not be used for.
 - What is an API
 - What is a REST API
 - What are microservices